-This page explains how and why we use personal data to fulfil our market oversight functions.
+We explain how and why we use personal data to carry out our market oversight functions.

 The role of market oversight is to promote conduct that supports trusted, orderly and efficient primary and secondary markets in the UK.
 We do this by: